ctrl-alt-ryan/YouTube_Lab_Scripts/Proxmox/K3s_Phase_2_Lab/README.md

     The HA Test:
     Go to Proxmox and Stop k3s-ctlr-01.
 Run ping 10.3.160.100.
 The ping should continue without interruption as the VIP moves to ctlr-02.

+Phase II: Observability & Monitoring

+Once the Ansible automation completes, the cluster is ready for the kube-prometheus-stack.
+This provides a full monitoring suite including Prometheus for data collection and Grafana for visualization.
+1. Repository Setup

+Add the Prometheus community Helm repository to your local machine:
+Bash

+helm repo add prometheus-community https://prometheus-community.github.io/helm-charts helm repo update

+2. Prepare the Environment

+Create a dedicated namespace to isolate the monitoring stack:
+Bash

+kubectl create namespace monitoring

+3. Deploy the Stack

+Install the stack with custom flags to ensure compatibility with K3s and to allow Grafana to auto-discover cluster resources.
+Bash

+helm install monitoring prometheus-community/kube-prometheus-stack \
+  --namespace monitoring \
+  --set grafana.adminPassword=admin \
+  --set prometheus.prometheusSpec.podMonitorSelectorNilUsesHelmValues=false \
+  --set prometheus.prometheusSpec.serviceMonitorSelectorNilUsesHelmValues=false

+4. Expose Grafana via MetalLB

+By default, the Grafana service is internal (ClusterIP).
+We use the following patch to change it to a LoadBalancer type, which triggers MetalLB to assign it a dedicated IP from your network pool.
+Bash

+kubectl patch svc monitoring-grafana -n monitoring -p '{"spec": {"type": "LoadBalancer"}}'

+5. Verification

+Wait a few minutes for the container images to pull and initialize.
+You can monitor the status with these commands:

+Check Service IP (Access Grafana here):
+Bash

+kubectl get svc -n monitoring monitoring-grafana

+Check Pod Health:
+Bash

+kubectl get pods -n monitoring

+Post-Installation Note

+    Access: Open your browser to the EXTERNAL-IP found in step 5.

+    Credentials: Username: admin | Password: admin

+    Default Dashboards: Go to Dashboards -> Browse and look for the "Kubernetes / Compute Resources / Cluster" dashboard for an immediate high-level view of your Proxmox node health.